MonetDB/MonetDB-PHP/protocol_doc/README.md

 The first row of the response tells with the `&1` beginning that this is a data response to a query.
 The `&1` is followed by a list of space-separated values, which will be discussed in detail below.
-After the first line come 4 header lines and then the data rows.
+After the first line come 4 (or 5, se below) header lines and then the data rows.

 <img src="png/05_a_data_response.png" alt="drawing" width="640"/>